J-lewen/erp/content.en/docs/table-of-contents/external/design.md

 ### **Thinking about your design**
 <br>
 Designing you study is a key element of ERP research design.
-Multiple considerations can guide your design to ensure that valuable time spent aquiring, pre-processing and analysing data produces valuable (and hopefully publishable) results.
+Multiple considerations can guide your design to ensure that valuable time spent acquiring, pre-processing and analysing data produces valuable (and hopefully publishable) results.

 Whilst I list a number of resources here, one main considerations that most ERP research overlooks one important principle.
 Termed the **Hillyard Principle** (see [Luck, 2014](https://mitpress.mit.edu/9780262525855/an-introduction-to-the-event-related-potential-technique/)), by Steve Luck, the basic premise that ERP responses should be elicited by stimuli that are - in principle - physically identical.
 Many ERP studies violate this principle, mostly because it is usually far easier to create stimuli that do not adhere to it.